koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_48_postpone-the-moment-of-variation.md

-# Postpone the moment of variation
+# Slide 48 of Lecture 13 contains information about Postpone the moment of variation
 – The way to hybrids
 • The Configuration of a Logistics system is the better the further „upstream“